Anime Festival Asia: 2020

 In 2020, due to the ongoing COVID-19 pandemic around the globe, AFA was held online for the very first time under the name AFA United by having an online concert streaming on 26 April 2020.
 Two more online events entitled AFA STATION 2020 was stream on 5–6 September and AFA Singapore 2020 Online on 5–6 December 2020.

 2021

 In 2021, AFA STATION was rebranded as a monthly online event under the name AFA STATION TV starting 6 March 2021.
 No major event was held on this year.

+2022

+First AFA to be held as a physical event in 3 years after the 2020 and 2021 edition were held online due to COVID-19 pandemic.
+Features first hololive Meet in AFA, the first ever night stage session dedicated to VTubers.
+The Anisong concert was reduced from three night sessions in three days as in previous AFAs to only one night session in one day.
+A record attendance of 145,000 was seen for this edition.

+2023

+AFA celebrated their 15th Anniversary.
+Attendee numbers were at 130,000.

+2024

+AFA was held in Indonesia from 3 to 5 May while it is held in Singapore on 29, 30 November and 1 December.

 Incidents

 In 2013, a member of public called the police after encountering a cosplayer dressed up as Ryuko Matoi of Kill la Kill, showing her cleavage.
 Police was called to the festival and the incident was resolved amicably without any arrest.

 In 2016, a vendor allegedly infringed copyrights of several artists by selling goods with their art cover on it without permission and approval from the original artist.
 The organizers promptly told the vendor to stop selling the affected goods on the following day.